rippedpiracy/docs/Utilities/Misc.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Web Annoyances Ultralist](https://github.com/yourduskquibbles/webannoyances) - Fix and remove annoying web elements such as sticky headers, floating boxes, etc.

+[**DeArrow**](https://dearrow.ajay.app/) - Aims to address YouTube problems like inaccurate titles and over-sensationalism.
+Users submit alternative titles and thumbnails to replace the original ones.
+*<small>A lot of thumbnails are replaced, which may use a lot of resources.
+This can be disabled in the extension.</small>*

 [**FastForward**](https://fastforward.team) - Don't waste your time with compliance, FastForward circumvents link shorteners.
 *<small>Maintained fork of the now inactive [Universal-Bypass](https://github.com/Sainan/Universal-Bypass).</small>*